Social Service Worker Certificate

 - A completed Social Service Worker Certificate Application (SSWCA) form (PDF, 488 KB)

-- Phone interview with the Program Coordinator
+- A phone interview with the Program Coordinator

 Core Knowledge Requirements (27 credits)